NotMashiroByte/WinMixer/README.md

 ## Features

--control your volumes of any applications
+- control your volumes of any applications

--easy to extend
+- easy to extend

--simple build and code
+- simple build and code

--makes it nice and easy to change your volumes fast and precise
+- makes it nice and easy to change your volumes fast and precise

 ## Parts you will need

--Esp32
+- Esp32

--Faders how many you want
+- Faders how many you want

--wires
+- wires

--some soldering stuff
+- some soldering stuff

 ## Installation